Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

 Later,~\cite{OZ13} showed that the degree-$4$ SOS hierarchy correctly analyzes the value of the~\cite{DKSV06} instances of Balanced-Separator, which are known to be superconstant-factor integrality gap instances for superconstantly many rounds of the ``LH SDP hierarchy''~\cite{RS09b}.
 It was also shown in~\cite{OZ13} that the degree-$O(1)$ SOS hierarchy certifies the value of the~\cite{KV05} instances of Max-Cut to within factor~$.952$, whereas superconstantly many rounds of the Sherali--Adams$^+$ hierarchy are still off by a factor of~$.878$~\cite{RS09b,KS09}.
-The key to the former result was an SOS proof of the KKL~Theorem (relying on \cite{BBH+12}'s SOS proof of Theorem~\ref{thm:2-4-hypercon}); the key to the latter was an SOS proof of an Invariance Principle variant, which in turned needed an SOS proof Theorem~\ref{thm:2-q-hypercon}.
+(The $.952$ here was very recently improved to any $1-\eps$.~\cite{DMN13}) The key to the former result was an SOS proof of the KKL~Theorem (relying on \cite{BBH+12}'s SOS proof of Theorem~\ref{thm:2-4-hypercon}); the key to the latter was an SOS proof of an Invariance Principle variant, which in turn needed an SOS proof of higher-norm hypercontractivity, Theorem~\ref{thm:2-q-hypercon}.
 The work~\cite{OZ13} was unable to actually obtain Theorem~\ref{thm:2-q-hypercon} with an SOS proof, but instead obtained a weaker version which sufficed for their purposes.

 Still, the full power of the SOS hierarchy is far from well-understood.
-Analyzing what can and cannot be proved with low-degree SOS proofs is evidently very important; for example, it's consistent with our current knowledge that the degree-$4$ SOS hierarchy refutes the Unique-Games Conjecture, gives a $1.01$-approximation for Uniform Sparsest-Cut, a $.94$-approximation for Max-Cut, and a $1.4$-approximation for Vertex-Cover.
+Analyzing what can and cannot be proved with low-degree SOS proofs is evidently very important; for example, it's consistent with our current knowledge that the degree-$4$ SOS hierarchy refutes the Unique-Games Conjecture, gives a $1.01$-approximation for Uniform Sparsest-Cut, a $1.4$-approximation for Vertex-Cover, and certifies that any graph with chromatic number exceeding~$5$ is not $3$-colorable.

 In particular, hypercontractive inequalities have played a key role in many of the sophisticated SDP integrality gap instances.
 Thus it is natural to ask: Can a sharp version of the hypercontractive inequality be proved in the SOS proof system?
 Can any version of the reverse hypercontractive inequality be proved?
-As we will see, the latter question is particularly relevant for the known SDP integrality instances of the Vertex-Cover problem, a basic optimization task not yet analyzed via SOS.
+As we will see, the latter question is particularly relevant for the known SDP integrality instances of the $3$-Coloring and Vertex-Cover problems.

 \ignore{ Given the lack of understanding about the SOS/Lasserre SDP, it is worthwhile to explore what we can prove in the SOS proof system.
 A concrete question at this point is: can we prove the $(2, 2s)$-hypercontractive inequality, or even the full Benami-Beckner inequality in the SOS proof system?
 Unfortunately, for most values of $p$, the $p$-``norms'' in the inequality \eqref{eq:bonami-beckner} are not polynomials in the values $f(x)$ even after we raise it to the $p$-th power.
 Therefore, we need first to identify a valid statement in the SOS proof system.